Simperfy/Covid-19-API-Philippines-DOH/readme.md

 <br>

 *If you get the error: `"The API returned an error: Error: Daily Limit for Unauthenticated Use Exceeded.
-Continued use requires signup."` just delete the token.json and repeat step 1 to get a new one.*
+Continued use requires signup."` just visit the base url to get a new one.*

 <br>